ReyHaynes/reyhaynes.com/README.md

 One Page Theme Switcher
 -----------------------

-Personal website created with theme switcher just for fun.
+Personal website (created with a persistent theme switcher just for fun.)
 Inspired by the popularity of linktree (and others like it) which provides a quick link hub to other destinations.

 ### Created with:
 - React (...but probably could have went pure HTML)
 - Typescript (...just because)
 - HTML (...obviously)
 - CSS (...can be magical)
+- Firebase Firestore (...serverless is 🔥)

 <img src="https://github.com/ReyHaynes/reyhaynes.com/blob/master/screenshots/theme-light.jpg">